-As I grew up and moved on and out, I drifted out of the horse life and completely unexpectedly ended up in "a pack"...yes the real kind.
+As I grew up and moved on and out, I drifted away from horse life and completely unexpectedly ended up in "a pack"...yes the real kind.
 One of my absentee relatives dumped his wolf/dog mix on my doorstep because "he wasn't a good guard dog".
 In other words, the novelty of owning "White Fang" was over.
-It was this magnificent snow white "beast" that took me on a journey that I would never be able to re-pay him for.
+It was this magnificent snow white beast of a dog, that took me on a journey that I would never be able to re-pay him for.
 My life with wolves began.

 Rescuing "wolf hybrids" (as they were called this back then), gave me more than I bargained for.
 I was kicked out of a several locations due to "howling" and the fear of "savage beasts" being next door.
 But being mis-judged was something I was starting to get used to.

 Years later on a chance visit to our local animal shelter, it was there that I would discover my first Pit Bull..."Tatanka".
-She had been confiscated from a double homicide/meth lab gone bad crime scene.
+She had been confiscated from a double homicide/meth lab/drug deal gone bad, crime scene.
 Taking her in would prove, that rescuing "wolves" was a walk in the park compared to what I was about to go through with the most notorious breed of dog in the world.